 Should I wear a wetsuit when surfing in Holland?

 Yes!
-In summer, you’ll need a wetsuit when surfing in the Netherlands of either a 3mm or 2mm thickness depending on the water temperature, but no hoods, gloves or boots required.
-In winter, you’ll need all of it, with a thickness of 5mm or 6mm.
+In summer, you’ll need a wetsuit when surfing in the Netherlands of either a 3mm or 2mm thickness depending on the water temperature.
+However, no hoods, gloves, or boots required.
+In winter, you’ll need all of these items, with a wetsuit thickness of 5mm or 6mm.

 When is the best time to surf in the Netherlands?